yonghah/morphology-sbs/README.md

 by Yongha Hwang

-This web page provides morphological comparison acrss world cities in a easy way.
-The scale across maps is kept always same.
-You can change scale by using the zoom slider at the top left corder or wheel scrolling in the map.
+This web page provides morphological comparison across world cities in an easy way.
+The scale across maps is kept always the same.
+You can change the scale by using the zoom slider at the top left corner or wheel-scroll on the map.

 ![screen shot](https://cloud.githubusercontent.com/assets/3218468/26832154/9046b42c-4a9c-11e7-8bfb-e5327a04e760.png)